 |Trainer||An individual who teaches candidates in actual training courses|

-An individual or a company can function as a training provider and a training organiser at the same time.
-Training organisers can work with their own or third-party trainers.
+A person or company can be both a training provider and a trainer.
+A training provider can work with its own or external trainers.

-Particular mention should be made of the fact that iSAQB itself does not offer any training or certification.
-Training providers wanting to implement the scheme must be licensed accordingly by iSAQB.
-Licensing is available to any qualified company.
-The actual certification is provided by independent certifiers, who make use of the questions and tasks made available by iSAQB for that purpose.
+The iSAQB itself does not offer training or certification.
+Training providers who want to implement the program must be accredited by iSAQB.
+Accreditation is open to any qualified company.
+The actual certification as iSAQB® Certified Professional for Software Architecture is carried out by independent certifiers who use the questions and tasks provided by iSAQB for this purpose.